 - Sulphur, for measles in which the skin has a purplish appearance.
 The individual for whom this remedy is appropriate may have red mucous membranes with a cough and diarrhea that is worse in the mornings.

-The following “Symptoms of polio” is an excerpt from mayoclinic.org.
+The following “Symptoms of Polio” is an excerpt from the mayoclinic.org.

 Although polio can cause paralysis and death, the majority of people who are infected with the virus don’t get sick and aren’t aware they’ve been infected.

 Signs and Symptoms of Nonparalytic Polio

 Some people who develop symptoms from the poliovirus contract a type of polio that doesn’t lead to paralysis (abortive polio).
 This usually causes the same mild, flu-like signs and symptoms typical of other viral illnesses.